 Ten years ago coaching wasn´t attracting much attention and it was certainly not something people openly talked about.
 Ten years after coaching has become a mainstream phenomenon attracting positive and negative attention, as it always happens with anything new.

 As Financial Times pointed out, back in 2013, more and more companies actively encourage and pay for, their managers to spend regular time with a professional coach.
 And this is a rising trend.
 In a world that undergoes an incredible transformation at a global level, the demand for coaching grows fast.
 Executive and life coaching have never been more important than today.
 PricewaterhouseCoopers, one of the world’s most respected analysis companies, estimated in 2016, that life coaching is a $2.4 billion per year industry.

-Stress in both workplace and personal life is on the rise.
+Stress in both the workplace and personal life is on the rise.
 Speed, complexity, and uncertainty are everyday challenges for everyone, independently of their educational or social status.
-Business leaders coping with rapidly changing environments while trying to manage interpersonal relationships, people struggling on their relationships in a world where self-knowledge, optimal decisions and a sense of purpose is continuously challenged are some of the main cases in need for coaching.
+Business leaders coping with rapidly changing environments while trying to manage interpersonal relationships, people struggling on their relationships in a world where self-knowledge, optimal decisions and a sense of purpose is continuously challenged are some of the main cases in need of coaching.

 What a coach can offer you?

 A coach is the one who will offer immediate focus, motivation, support and help the client improve specific skills and behaviors.
 A coach will work closely to provide greater clarity in roles, objectives, priorities, and difficulties.
 A coach will work with people to make their dreams come true, define what their attitude towards the challenges they face every day is and help them re-define what balance means for them.